Esther299/Project-nc-News/README.md

 # Northcoders News API

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/).

 ## Introduction

-Northcoders News API is a mimic of building a real-world backend service that provides information to the front-end architecture.
+Northcoders News API is a backend service that provides information to the front-end architecture, mimicking a real-world backend service.
+To see the API in action, visit: https://project-nc-news-8dvh.onrender.com/

-## Features
+#### Features

 - Get a list of topics
 - Get a list of available endpoints
-- Get a single article by article_id
+- Get a single article by `article_id`
 - Get a list of articles
-- Get a list of comments by article_id
+- Get a list of comments by `article_id`
-- Post a comment by article_id
+- Post a comment by `article_id`
-- Patch an article by article_id
+- Patch an article by `article_id`
-- Delete a comment by comment_id
+- Delete a comment by `comment_id`
 - Get a list of users
 - Allow articles to be filtered and sorted
 - Add a comment count to the response when retrieving a single article

+## Getting Started

+### Prerequisites

+Ensure you have the following installed on your local machine:

+Node.js: Minimum version v21.6.2
+PostgreSQL: Minimum version 15.6 (Ubuntu 15.6-0ubuntu0.23.10.1)

-## Installation
+### Installation

 1. Clone the repo: